-So then faith comes by hearing, and hearing by the word of God.
-(Romans 10:17 NKJV)
+So then faith comes by hearing and hearing by the word of God.
+(Romans 10:17 AKJV)

-Finally, brethren, whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue and if there is anything praiseworthy—meditate on these things.
-(Philippians 4:8 NKJV)
+Finally, brothers, whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there be any virtue and if there be any praise, think on these things.
+(Philippians 4:8 AKJV)

-Then He said to them, “Take heed what you hear.
-With the same measure you use, it will be measured to you; and to you who hear, more will be given.”
-(Mark 4:24 NKJV)
+And He said to them, “Take heed what you hear: with what measure you mete, it shall be measured to you: and to you that hear more shall be given.”
+(Mark 4:24 AKJV)

 You must choose what you are going to listen to.
 What you are going to feed your spirit.
 Paul encouraged Timothy to “stir up” the gifts given to him:

-Therefore I remind you to stir up the gift of God which is in you through the laying on of my hands.
-(2 Timothy 1:6 NKJV)
+Why I put you in remembrance that you stir up the gift of God, which is in you by the putting on of my hands.
+(2 Timothy 1:6 AKJV)

 This may seem complicated, but the reality is quite simple.
 Often, before you get to visit the Secret Place, your desire for Jesus may need to be stirred up.
 We can stir up desire for visits with Him by reading the Gospels (Matthew, Mark, Luke, and John) that speak of His time on Earth.
-We can look elsewhere in the New Testament to see that it may take some effort on our part:
+We can also look elsewhere in the New Testament, but it may take some effort on our part:

 Brothers, I count not myself to have apprehended: but this one thing I do, forgetting those things which are behind, and reaching forth to those things which are before, I press toward the mark for the prize of the high calling of God in Christ Jesus.
 (Philippians 3:13-14 AKJV)